sugarlens/prototype/README.md

 # Sugarlens prototype

+## How personal data is handled

+No personal data is stored on the app and there is no backend.
+The login credendials are stored on the [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) of the browser on the user's machine.

-## How the data is processed
+## How the data is displayed and processed

-The tools shows both the raw data and the data after a Kalman filter is applied.
+The tools shows both the raw data and the data after a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) (R=0.1, Q=0.1) is applied.
 What is highlighed is the data AFTER the application of the filter.

-The prediction is based on the regression model with highest R^2 among linear, polynomial degree 2, polynomial degree 3.
-The number of data points is selected by consideing the spread of the latest data (the higher the spread the less points considered).
-All this is computed on the data after the Kalman filter.

-A second prediction is produced using the Double Exponential Smoothing.
+The prediction is based on [Double Exponential Smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing) learned over the raw data of the last day.
+Parameters are optimized looking at 20 possible values evenly distributed.

 ## Project setup
 ```